MartinThoma/MartinThoma.github.io/_posts/2013-01-08-how-to-sort-with-java.md

 If you need to compare objects in multiple ways, you might need to implement <a href="http://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html#compare(T, T)">Comperator</a>.
 If you only have to compare objects in one way, I would always use the Interface Comparable.
 It's easier to use.

 <h3>External Comparator</h3>
-An external Comperator PopulationDensityComperator.java could look like this:
+An external Comparator PopulationDensityComperator.java could look like this:
 {% highlight java %}
 import java.util.Comparator;